 - Stewardship day at Mount Major, scheduled for April 22, is cancelled.

 - Art exhibit featuring Owl's Nest Farm and Studio.

 Additionally, there are two events we were hosting in partnership with other organizations or participating in that have been cancelled: Conservation Film Fest on March 28 in Massachusetts; Saving Special Places Conference on April 4 in Alton.

-Finally, our offices will be closed through May 4 in accordance with the Governor's "Stay-at-Home" order.
+Finally, the Conservation Center will be closed to visitors through June 15 in accordance with the Governor's "Stay-at-Home" order.
 As always, we will keep you apprised of Forest Society news via email, social media, and our website.
 (Join our e-mail list here to stay in touch!)

 Thank you for your continued support.